Kamahl, Heart of Krosa

 a $200 budget with can easily rack up keyword abilities and even group hug to provide more fun while leaving money left over.

 Ah, my favorite color.
 Not coincidentally, my wife hates it.
 I love ramp, I love the utility, the pervasive value, and I even like the shortcomings because I feel they're sporting.
-I have three mono-Green decks.
+At the time of writing this I have three mono-Green decks.
 My oldest deck is a Green deck.
 I have been watching Green so closely as each set comes out that I didn't even need to research the legends available in order to write this.

 But enough squeeing about my preferences (for now).
 Let's talk turkey.
 Picking a best color is highly subjective: while I'd like to say that all five colors are equal in strength, it can't be said honestly.
 Black has the tutors and thematic viciousness to fight for the top.
 Blue's strength in control and draw make its long-debated position as most competitive highly secure.
 White and Red are solidly trailing the others.
 Where does this leave Green?